Lennox Lewis vs. Vitali Klitschko: The fight

-Though Klitschko came into the fight as the underdog, he was able to get off to a great start in the fight.
-Klitschko was the aggressor through the first two rounds and landed many hard shots to the head of Lewis, winning both rounds on all three judge's scorecards.
+Klitschko, who came into the fight as the underdog, was able to get off to a strong start in the fight.
+Klitschko was the aggressor through the first two rounds and landed many hard shots to the head of Lewis, winning both rounds on all three judges' scorecards.
 In the second round, Klitschko was able to stagger Lewis with two hard right hands that opened a cut under Lewis' left eye.
 In the third round, Lewis came out aggressively and landed a strong right hand within the first 10 seconds that opened up a deep cut above Klitschko's left eye.
-Despite his injury, Klitschko fought a close round with Lewis as the two fighters traded jabs and power punches throughout the round though Lewis was able to win the round on the scorecards.
+Despite his injury, Klitschko fought a close round with Lewis as the two fighters traded jabs and power punches, though Lewis was able to win the round on the scorecards.
 Klitschko rebounded to take round four in which both fighters appeared to be fatigued.
 In round five, Lewis landed several consecutive hard punches to Klitschko's ribs with his right hand while in a clinch with Klitschko, with HBO commentators disagreeing on the legality of the punches.
-By the time round five had ended, the condition of Klitschko's eye had grown worse, with the corner camera broadcasting the severe open wound, but he was nevertheless allowed to continue into round six.
-Lewis took advantage of Klitschko's impaired vision to land a monstrous uppercut in the sixth round.
-By now both fighters looked exhausted, often staggering after coming together.
+By the time round five had ended, the condition of Klitschko's eye had grown worse, with the corner camera broadcasting the severe open wound, but the fight was allowed to continue into round six.
+Lewis took advantage of Klitschko's impaired vision to land a hard uppercut in the sixth round.
+Both fighters looked exhausted, often staggering after coming together.
 Between rounds six and seven, it was determined by the ringside doctor that the damage to Klitschko's eye had become too severe and the fight was stopped.
 Because Klitschko's injury was a result of punches from Lewis, Lewis was named the winner of the fight by technical knockout.
-Klitschko was ahead 58–56 on the scorecards with two judges giving Lewis only rounds three and six and the other rounds five and six.
+Klitschko was ahead 58–56 on the scorecards, with two judges giving Lewis rounds three and six, and the other giving Lewis rounds five and six.